csprance/expresso/readme.md

 To create a redistributable *ZXP* archive which can be installed in Photoshop, use the `npm run exporter:release` command.
 The archive will be generated in the `<project_root>/release` folder.

 ### Debugging
+> For beginners check out https://github.com/Adobe-CEP/Getting-Started-guides first and then return here

 The simplest way to debug the plugin in Photoshop is to create a symbolic link between the `<project_root>/build/com.expresso.exporter` folder and the local Adobe CEP `extensions` folder on your system.
 This way you'll be able to simply close and reopen the extension in Photoshop to make it pick-up the changes you did to the code (without having to restart the application).

 To create symbolic links on Windows you can use the [Link Shell Extensions](http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) tools.
 On Mac you can use the `ln -s` command: